Ancient Origin of Shattockes

 Let's pick up the trail in south west Asia.

 We are a wandering tribe that in a very ancient time came out of Africa and can be found 23,000 years ago in the vast, treeless Eurasian Pontic steppes stretching from the northern shores of the Black Sea as far east as the Caspian Sea.
 Around 6000 years ago our ancestors migrated to central Europe.
 Around about 4,500 years ago we were members of the fearsome La Tène Celts whose cultural influence spread throughout Europe.
 DNA studies show we are strongly associated with the Gauls, who descend from the La Tène Celts, and are found in northern France, Benelux and the German Rhineland.
 The German Rhineland seems to be a key location in our ancestry.

-From the body of research I have conducted, the most likely scenario is that a wool or cloth merchant first settled in Staplegrove, now a suburb of Taunton, in the 14th century.
-He was probably from Germany, possibly the Rhine Valley.
+From the body of research I have conducted, the most likely scenario is that a wool or cloth merchant first settled in Staplegrove, now a suburb of Taunton, either from East Anglia or directly from Flanders or west Germany, along the Rhine valley.

 There is plenty of evidence that we were heavily involved in the wool trade, as cloth merchants and weavers.
 Religious and political upheavals caused a pilgrimage of North American ancestors in 17th century.
 When the wool and cloth trade declined English Shattockes farmed and became agricultural servants.
 When the industrial revolution in the late 18th century reduced farm labor, our English forefathers in Devon left England and settled in Canada and Australia.
 Today descendants are found primarily (87%) in the former English colonies, from Massachusetts to California, from New Brunswick to British Columbia, from Western Australia to Queensland, in New Zealand, Singapore, South Africa, and we have ancestors buried in India.